-Snapchat is a multimedia messaging app owned by Snap Inc. The app has seen its fair share of challenges in recent years — including a Federal Trade Commission charge that Snapchat misled users about its noted feature that photos and videos disappear “forever” once sent — but it is still one of the most popular social media apps among young people, averaging almost 320 million daily users who spend an average of more than 30 minutes per day on the app.
+Snapchat is a multimedia messaging app owned by Snap Inc. The app has seen its fair share of challenges in recent years — including a Federal Trade Commission charge that Snapchat misled users about its noted feature that photos and videos disappear “forever” once sent — but it is still one of the most popular social media apps among young people, averaging 347 million daily users who spend an average of more than 30 minutes per day on the app.

 Review the figures below to learn more about the company’s market value and find out if it’s a smart investment for you.

 |CEO Evan Spiegel 2021 Compensation||$1 base salary, $3,290,616 total compensation|